 Measure your plastic.

-Define what ‘single-use’ means in your organisation
+Define what ‘single-use’ means in your organization

 Plan to succeed

-Speak with your supplier
+Speak to your supplier

 Get your team engaged